A few introductions

 JJ – or Jean-Jacques, as he’s sometimes known – is perhaps the most interesting conversationalist you’ll ever meet.
 Born in the south of France, he grew up in Monaco, then graduated from Gobelins (the Parisian school of visual arts) with a degree in Photography.
 After stints of living in Japan and South East Asia, JJ moved to London and decided to train, as he puts it, as a ‘kickass developer’.
-We’d like to say we were the highlight of his 2017, but even as he joined us, JJ also had a gallery exhibition of his work in the Fotomuseum den Haag.
+We’d like to say we were the highlight of his career so far, but even as he joined us, JJ also had a gallery exhibition of his work in the Fotomuseum den Haag.
 A man of many talents, clearly – and many boardgames too.

 Our Anna is an adventurer at heart, whether it’s walking the Great Wall of China or wandering our nearby Hampstead Heath.
 She brings that same quest for discovery to bear on all her projects: as she says, each new piece of work, big or small, is a voyage of fantastical things.
 And considering she’s worked in employment marketing for seven years, her enthusiasm never seems to dip – and that’s just part of why she’s always winning awards and winning clients, including Lloyds Banking Group, EY, GSK, Newton, BT and Bentley.